NutInSpace/Dual-Universe-Market-Intel/README.md

 # Install
 ```
+pip install dash
+pip install dash-bootstrap-components
+pip install concurrent-futures  # Note: This is included in Python's standard library for Python 3.2 and later
+pip install plotly
-pip install dash pandas
+pip install pandas
+pip install requests
+pip install pickle-mixin  # Note: 'pickle' is included in Python's standard library
 ```
 # Usage
 ```
-This program reads all of your game's log, does a bit of cleanup, then caches into market_orders.csv, then runs a local dash app.
+This program reads all of your game's log from %localappdata%\NQ\DualUniverse\log, does a bit of cleanup, then caches into market_orders.csv, then starts running a local dash app.
 The code is all here, we're not sending anything out, there is a fetch of some reference material.

 Some of the data is weird, at least to me.
 NQ is afterall French, but it does appear to be somewhat optimized which means we have to use a few brain cells to understand it.